 For home offices, follow "less is more":

-Also watch out if you have a pile of clothes to fold, boxes, or any mess that may be behind your desk
+• Check you don't have a pile of clothes to fold, boxes, or any mess that may be behind your desk

-A nice test is to sit at your desk and to take a selfie to see what others will see in your background.
+• Test - sit at your desk and take a selfie.
 Then organize your background accordingly

-If you want to go the extra mile, consider designating one wall as your company wall and keep it consistent with the company branding
+• If you want to go the extra mile, designate one wall as your company wall and keep it consistent with the company branding

 Figure: Bad example – A messy background will not look professional